oasis-roles/ansible_collection_system/README.md

 * `cockpit_version` - the cockpit version the user wants to have installed and run on their instance
 * `cockpit_become_user` - the user to execute tasks through
+* `cockpit_become` - Default: true.
+Wether to use Ansible's "become" to escalate privileges

 **Note: To use the default value for `cockpit_version`, your instance must have the repos `rhel-7-server-rhv-4-mgmt-agent-rpms`, `rhel-7-server-ansible-2-rpms`, and